uaf-math/calc1/week1.md

 Before the beginning of the semester, you should complete the following tasks, so that you are in a position to participate in the class right from the beginning!

-### ** Email your instructor.**
+###  Email your instructor.

 - 9:15 section: Olha Sus, osus@alaska.edu
 - 11:45 section: Leah Berman, lwberman@alaska.edu

 Please include

 - your name (first and last)
 - what you'd like to be called (with pronunciation)
 - where you are living now (e.g., UAF dorm, off campus in Fairbanks, somewhere else (please say where))
 - where you live when you're not at UAF (optional)
 - Something interesting about you (since we don't know you, anything you write is interesting)

 ### Log in to [Blackboard](https://classes.alaska.edu), the learning management system used at UAF, and find the Math F251X Calculus I section.
 This is one of the main places you can find information about our class.
 In particular, this is where the zoom link for your class meetings will be posted.

-### Access the [Calculus I at UAF webpage](https://uaf-math251.github.io). \[Good news, if you're here you've managed this!\] This is where you can find the syllabus, the course schedule, a link to WebAssign (our online math homework platform) and **{\bf **lots and lots of study materials**, including old quizzes and exams (blank and with solutions) for  past semesters.
+### Access the [Calculus I at UAF webpage](https://uaf-math251.github.io). \[Good news, if you're here you've managed this!\] This is where you can find the syllabus, the course schedule, a link to WebAssign (our online math homework platform) and  **lots and lots of study materials**, including old quizzes and exams (blank and with solutions) for  past semesters.

 ### Log into Gradescope, either directly at [https://www.gradescope.com](https://www.gradescope.com) or through the link on the course Blackboard site.
 By the end of the first week, you need to have downloaded, completed, and uploaded the ``Getting Started Quiz'', so you can download this now from Gradescope.